- by Monique Newton

 In the beginning there was no yoga, only pain – widespread, quit-school-and-move-home-to-live-with-my-parents pain.
 It was 1999 and I was 20.
 For six months I laid very still in bed, only rising to see the endless stream of doctors who told me I was fine and privately asked my mother if I was faking.

 Ayurveda, the sister science of yoga recommends following a mono diet of Kitchari which is rice and mung beans for a week to reset your digestion and cleanse.

 A student recently asked me about the throat chakra.
 At first all the usual information came to mind, the color blue, the element of sound, communication.
 Anyone can read about these in a book, but how can we apply this knowledge about the throat chakra to our daily lives?
 How can we make use of this very powerful Chakra?

 Ahimsa is a Sanskrit word meaning non-violence.
 It’s definition is abstention from violent acts in word, deed and thought toward any living thing.
 It is living from the heart center, the heart center of love, compassion and understanding.
 It is an expression of love for all things created by the one creator.
 It is a true way of being.

 We are alive to learn and grow.
 Stagnation kills creativity and joy and is just plain boring.
 Your yoga practice should change to reflect where you are in your life today.
 I invite you take a moment and reflect on your yoga practice over the past year.
-Signs that your yoga practice might not be serving you include:

 In the last few weeks, I’ve been thinking a lot about silence, or the lack of music in yoga classes.
 As I’ve been practicing yoga without music more often now, it has given me a lot of opportunity to reflect on this experience.
 In the past I have always enjoyed both silence and music in yoga for different reasons.
 But now I wonder if the use of music in class is really just a distraction?